McGillX/edx_data_research/README.md

  1. Import of SQL, Mongo and JSON files
  2. Creation of Master Database for Tracking Logs
  2. Extraction of Course Specific for Tracking Logs
-3. Extraction of csv datasets
+3. Extract csv datasets
+4. Anonymize csv datasets

 1. edX Data Download and Decryption
 ------